Viola Desmond: Legal proceedings

-Her lawyer, Bissett, refused to bill Desmond, and the money was used to support William Pearly Oliver's newly established NSAACP.
+Her lawyer, Bissett, refused to bill Desmond, and the money was used to support William Pearly Oliver's newly established Nova Scotia Association for the Advancement of Coloured People (NSAACP).

 Later life

-After the trial and encounter with the legal system of Nova Scotia, her marriage ended.
+After the court cases and encounter with the legal system of Nova Scotia, her marriage ended.
 Desmond closed her business and moved to Montreal where she could enroll in a business college.
 She eventually settled in New York City, where she died from gastrointestinal bleeding on February 7, 1965, at the age of 50.
 She is buried at Camp Hill Cemetery in Halifax, Nova Scotia.